Maureen U. Beecher: As a historian

-Prior to her research on Mormon studies, Maureen Uresenbach Beecher served as the managing editor of the Western Humanities Review.
+Prior to her research on Mormon studies, Beecher (her married name) served as the managing editor of the Western Humanities Review.

 Beecher was an editor and senior research associate in the History Department for the LDS Church from 1972 to 1980.
 She was the founding president of the Association for Mormon Letters in 1976.

-In 1981 she took a position as an English professor at BYU while also a research professor in the Joseph Fielding Smith Institute for Church History.
+In 1981, she took a position as an English professor at BYU while also a research professor in the Joseph Fielding Smith Institute for Church History.
 Beecher retired from BYU in 1997.

 She was the general editor for the Life Writings of Frontier Women series and published two books on Eliza R. Snow, including a definitive edition of Snow's writings, The Personal Writings of Eliza Roxcy Snow.
 The book won two awards and was popular, selling out of its first printing.

 Beecher has been a leading advocate for women's studies through her research on Snow and other Mormon women and Beecher served on the editorial board for Dialogue: A Journal of Mormon Thought.
-Beecher writes, edits, and promotes Global Forum projects in Ottawa, Canada.
+She writes, edits, and promotes Global Forum projects in Ottawa, Canada.